 The context of the development is a site at the southern edge of the Parramatta City Centre, an area undergoing great change.
 Many of the neighbouring sites now have large scale multi-family housing; a number of the neighbouring sites have heritage-listed single-storey dwellings addressing the street; some sites have both.
 The existing cottages are expected to remain, to retain the existing scale of the street front, but they are not to constrain the development of the site with a typical heritage curtilage.
 Instead, the desired future character of the area is a more complicated marriage of old and new, one that retains the small-scale domestic architecture on the street front, with taller multi-dwelling residential buildings behind.

-The presence of the heritage-listed house to the street is retained, and its streetscape presence enhanced: the fences, paths and verandahs are all reinstated, car-parking spaces removed and the gardens re-established.
+The streetscape presence of the heritage-listed house is enhanced, with the fences, paths and verandahs reinstated, gardens re-established and car-parking spaces removed.

 The position of the house means it is impossible to provide car-parking on site; the absence of expensive basement excavation allows the apartments to be truly affordable.